joshua-hashimoto/django-channels-jwt-auth-middleware/README.md

         self.send(text_data=json.dumps(context))
 ```

-simply, is a data is passed in to the websocket it will return a user id of None for AnonymousUser.
+simply, if a data is passed in to the websocket it will return a user id of None for AnonymousUser.